 In addition to our Dean's Scholars, we offer two special scholarship programs: Public Interest Scholars and Villanova Law Student Scholars.

 Villanova Law encourages students to pursue careers in public interest law.
-To faciliate such careers, VLS has created the Public Interest Scholars Program ("PISP").
+To facilitate such careers, VLS has created the Public Interest Scholars Program ("PISP").
 Each year, several students are offered a 100% tuition-waiver scholarship based on past academic achievement, leadership, public interest work, and commitment to contribute to public interest endeavors at Villanova Law and as future public interest practitioners.
 Public Interest Scholars are chosen as leaders of a dynamic community of committed public servants at VLS.

 All admitted students are considered for participation in PISP.
 The Admissions Committee will contact selected admitted students to apply for PISP.
 Candidates must then submit an essay discussing their record in, and passion for, public interest work, as well as a list of meaningful and relevant service experiences.
 The final round of review will consist of an interview with members of the Selection Committee.

 Beyond the financial freedom offered by PISP, PISP Scholars will be assigned a professor/advisor with a public interest background and/or strong ties to the public interest community.
 Scholars will receive a public interest mentor outside of Villanova Law in practice areas of interest to the Scholars.
 Scholars will also receive specialized career counseling from the Associate Director of Public Service Careers and Judicial Clerkships.